jrc13245/dxvk/README.md

 For other games you might find more info from upstream DXVK(https://github.com/doitsujin/dxvk/)

-## DISCLAIMERS

-This work follow DXVK's original Zlib license.

-It is recommended to build your own .dlls from source code.
-Downloading arbitrary binary from Internet and apply them onto Azeroth could lead into Burning Legion invasion or lose of your account.

 ## Limitation

 - Only works for **SOME** D3D9 games.
 No D3D11 nor D3D12.